Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Setup and Identification Framework

-Researchers use these predictive performance estimands to evaluate the fairness properties of predictive algorithms.
-The difference in predictive performance estimands across sensitive attributes summarizes violations of popular predictive fairness definitions studied by an influential literature on algorithmic fairness (see \cite{MitchellEtAl(19), barocas-hardt-narayanan} for reviews).
-For example, the differences in positive class and negative class performance across sensitive attributes summarize the extent to which the predictive algorithm violates ``equality of opportunity'' \citep[e.g.,][]{hardt2016equality}, ``equalized odds'' \citep[e.g.,][]{chouldechova2017fair, KleinbergMullainathanRaghavan(17)}, or exhibits group-level discrimination \citep[e.g.,][]{ArnoldDobbieHull(20)-discrimination_alg, ArnoldDobbieHull(20)-discrimination_bail}.
-The difference in overall performance across sensitive attributes summarizes the extent to which the predictive algorithm violates ``bounded group loss'' \citep[e.g.,][]{AgarwalEtAl(19)-FairRegression}.

-In the earlier empirical examples, \cite{BlattnerNelson(21)}, \cite{FusterEtAl(22)predictably}, and \cite{DiMaggioEtAl(22)-Fintech} compare the mean square error, ROC curves, and precision-recall curves of alternative predictive algorithms for the likelihood an applicant would default on a loan in consumer finance. \cite{KLLLM(18)} and \cite{MullainathanObermeyer(21)} analyze the performance of predictive algorithms in pretrial release and medical diagnosis by reporting their calibration at various prediction bins and ROC curves.\footnote{In analyzing pretrial risk assessments, \cite{lakkaraju2017selective} and \cite{AngelovaEtAl(22)} specifically consider the ``failure rate'' or ``counterfactual misconduct rate'' $\p(Y_i^* = 1, s(X_i) \leq \tau)$ at threshold $\tau \in [0,1]$.
-This can also be recovered by the overall performance $\perf(s; \beta)$ for $\beta_0(X_i; s) = 0, \beta_1(X_i;s) = 1\{s(X_i) \leq \tau\}$.} \cite{LiRaymondBergman(20)} evaluate predictive algorithms in hiring, reporting how their precision and ROC curves vary across sensitive groups such as race and education level.
+Returning to the earlier examples, \cite{BlattnerNelson(21)}, \cite{FusterEtAl(22)predictably}, and \cite{DiMaggioEtAl(22)-Fintech} compare mean square error, ROC curves, and precision-recall curves of alternative predictive algorithms for default likelihood in consumer finance. \cite{KLLLM(18)} and \cite{MullainathanObermeyer(21)} analyze predictive algorithms in pretrial release and medical diagnosis by reporting calibration at various prediction bins and ROC curves.\footnote{In analyzing pretrial risk assessments, \cite{lakkaraju2017selective} and \cite{AngelovaEtAl(22)} consider the ``failure rate'' or ``counterfactual misconduct rate'' $\p(Y_i^* = 1, s(X_i) \leq \tau)$ at threshold $\tau \in [0,1]$.
+This is recovered by the overall performance $\perf(s; \beta)$ for $\beta_0(X_i; s) = 0, \beta_1(X_i;s) = 1\{s(X_i) \leq \tau\}$.}